Coronavirus: taking care of your mental wellbeing

 If there are other social media accounts that you find upsetting or make you feel anxious, then try muting or unfollowing them.
 Consider having a digital detox and taking some time off from social media each day.

-Look after your wellbeing if you're staying at home
+Look after your wellbeing while staying at home

-- Keep moving - do not leave the house for a walk.
-Why not try yoga, stretching or walking up the stairs?
+- Keep moving - why not try yoga, stretching or walking up the stairs?

-- Stay connected with your support network - keep in touch by phone or instant message.
+- Stay connected with your support network - keep in touch by phone, Whatsapp or Zoom.
 Or, join a moderated peer support community such as Elefriends.

 - Keep taking any prescribed medication - you may be able to order a repeat prescription using an app or website if your GP surgery offers this.
 You could also ask your pharmacy about getting it delivered.
 Call NHS 111 if you're worried about getting your medication.

-- Try to get enough sleep (alone if you're self isolating / staying at home if possible) and keep to a daily routine.
+- Try to get enough sleep (alone if you're self isolating if possible) and keep to a daily routine.

 - Keep busy - read a book, try an online course, catch up on life admin or do some decluttering.

-- Find ways to relax and be creative - MindWell has lots of ideas to get creative that you can do at home.
+- Be creative - MindWell has lots of ideas to get creative that you can do at home.

 You can find more helpful information at:

-- NHS.uk - Stay at home advice (coronavirus)
+- NHS.uk - Stay at home (self-isolating) advice (coronavirus)

 - Advice from Carers UK